 History of tipis

-Sadly, the story of the invention of the tipi have been lost to time, but we do know that Plains Indian tribes have been using it as a shelter since at least when the horse was re-introduced to North America by conquistadors in the 1500s.
+Sadly, the story of the invention of the tipi have been lost to time, but we do know that Native Americans have been using it as a shelter since at least when the horse was re-introduced to North America by conquistadors in the 1500s.
 The use of horses as beasts of burden made it possible to build larger tipis and to move them more easily.
 Tipi poles can be formed into a travois, a simple kind of cart that could be piled up with a family’s belongings.

 Unlike yurts, which originated in Central Asia, the tipi is firmly a North American phenomenon.
 Due to the fact that they’ve always been part of our cultural heritage (even if it is as the dwelling of a conquered people), the tipi never had to be “introduced” to the North American market.

 "Modern" tipis (built using contemporary materials like sail clothe) have been available for sale since at least 1976, when Earthworks Tipis was started.
 There are now multiple companies selling tipis (scroll down for a list of vendors).

 Yurts vs. Tipis

 There are a few key differences between yurts and tipis:

 Cost: The Colorado Yurt Company’s pricing differences between tipis and yurts are fairly typical across the industry.
 The standard 24’ yurt package costs $8,295.
 A basic tipi of the same size will set you back $2,483 (add in another $808 for a nine foot inner liner).
 The price difference grows as the size goes down—a 16’ tipi runs $1,072 while the same size yurt is $5,915.

 Weather tightness: The reason tipis are so much cheaper than yurts is because they’ve much simpler structures.
 Tipis are, more or less, a bunch of poles and a wrap.
 Yurts are more intricate affairs whose price reflects it.
 The lower price of tipis is also reflected in terms of weather tightness—though you can batten down a tipi pretty well, you’re still likely to get some drips coming through the smoke hole during a good storm.
 You can use a tipi Ozan (an overhead canvas roof tarp fit to order) to redirect the drips down down the back of your liner.

 Tipis also have much simpler doors than yurts.
 Yurt doors can approach the weather sealing of conventional doors while tipi entrances come equipped with roll up canvas doors.
 I found my tipi door to perform well during bad weather, but wind gusts still found a way in through the billowing canvas.

 Heat retention: Tipis are not great at holding in heat.
 Their funnel shape paired with the way they are pitched (the outer canvas wrap is staked 6-12” off the ground) and the smoke hole at the top creates a natural draft, sucking in air from below and forcing it out the top.
 This is a great feature when the weather is warm but not so optimal when the mercury dips towards freezing.
 My winter of tipi living was spent in a 24’ tipi and boy did I rip through a lot of firewood.
 With a good wood stove, it’s easy enough to warm up the interior enough to be comfortable with a t-shirt on in the coldest weather, but soon after you turn down the stove it gets cold.
 My typical wake up routine would be to hop over to the wood stove while still in my sleeping bag.
 I’d hop back to bed after loading the stove and crawl back under the covers (most nights I would sleep in my sleeping bag under a big pile of blankets) for 20 minutes while the tipi warmed up.

 If you’re looking at living in a tipi in a cold climate, choose the smallest tipi that fits your needs as it will be easier to keep warm.
 One option for full time living would be to have a smaller winter tipi pitched next to a larger summer tipi that you don’t heat in the colder months.
 Snow is also a great insulator — the higher it builds up around the tipi, the better the heat retention.

-How to sleep in a Tipi
+How to sleep in a tipi

 There are a lot of places in the United States where you can rent a tipi for a few nights.
 I highly encourage you to do so — everyone should spend at least one night out under a tipi.
 This is just a partial listing and is slanted towards those in America, so make sure you do some extra research to find all the options close to where you’re going.

-How to buy a Tipi
+How to buy a tipi

 Here are some companies selling tipis.

 How to live in a tipi

 Though I only lived in my tipi full-time for four months, it was during the winter, which forced me to figure out a lot of different tricks for keeping the elements at bay.
 I welcome emails from any potential tipi dweller looking for advice.
-You can reach me at email@example.com
+You can reach me at email@example.com.

 The author putting up his tipi in Maine.
-(Photo: Shea Gunther/Flickr
+(Photo: Shea Gunther/Flickr)